GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/README.md

-# Build a CI/CD pipeline using GitHub Actions, Terraform Cloud, CX as Code, and Archy (WIP - NOT TECHNICAL OR CONTENT REVIEWED)
+# Build a CI/CD pipeline using GitHub Actions, Terraform Cloud, CX as Code, and Archy

+> **WARNING:  THIS BLUEPRINT IS STILL IN DEVELOPMENT.
+WHILE THE CODE EXAMPLES IN THIS BLUEPRINT ARE ACCURATE, THE TEXT IS STILL UNDER TECHNICAL AND CONTENT REVIEW**
 > View the full [Build a CI/CD pipeline using GitHub Actions, Terraform, CX as Code, and Archy](https://developer.mypurecloud.com/blueprints/) article on the Genesys Cloud Developer Center.
 This Genesys Cloud Developer Blueprint explains how to use GitHub Actions to build a CI/CD pipeline to deploy Genesys Cloud objects across multiple Genesys Cloud organizations.

 This blueprint will show how to: